What are epilepsy and seizures?

 Just as there are many different kinds of seizures, there are many different kinds of epilepsy.
-Hundreds of different epilepsy syndromes—disorders characterized by a specific set of symptoms that include epilepsy as a prominent symptom—have been identified.
-Some of these syndromes appear to be either hereditary or caused by de novomutations.
+Hundreds of different epilepsy syndromes—disorders that include seizures as a prominent symptom—have been identified.
+Some of these syndromes appear to be either hereditary or caused by de novo gene changes.
 For other syndromes, the cause is unknown.
 Epilepsy syndromes are frequently described by their symptoms or by where in the brain they originate.

 - Frontal lobe epilepsy is a common epilepsy syndrome that features brief focal seizures that may occur in clusters.
-It can affect the part of the brain that controls movement and involves seizures that can cause muscle weakness or abnormal, uncontrolled movement such as twisting, waving the arms or legs, eye deviation to one side, or grimacing, and are usually associates with some loss of awareness.
-Seizures usually occur when the person is asleep but also may occur while awake.
+It can affect the part of the brain that controls movement and its seizures can cause muscle weakness or unusual, uncontrolled movement such as twisting, waving the arms or legs, eyes drifting to one side, or grimacing, and are usually associated with some loss of awareness.
+Seizures usually occur during sleep but may also occur while awake.

-- Temporal lobe epilepsy (TLE) is the most common epilepsy syndrome with focal seizures.
+- Temporal lobe epilepsy (TLE) is the most common epilepsy syndrome in people who get focal seizures.
 These seizures are often associated with auras of nausea, emotions (such as déjà vu or fear), or unusual smell or taste.
 The seizure itself is a brief period of impaired consciousness which may appear as a staring spell, dream-like state, or repeated automatisms.
 TLE often begins in childhood or teenage years.
 Research has shown that repeated temporal lobe seizures are often associated with shrinkage and scarring (sclerosis) of the hippocampus.
-The hippocampus is important for memory and learning.
-It is not clear whether localized asymptomatic seizure activity over years causes the hippocampal sclerosis.
+The hippocampus is a brain region that is important for memory and learning.

 - Infantile spasms are clusters of seizures that usually begin before the age of 6 months.
-During these seizures the infant may drop their head, jerk an arm, bend at the waist and/or cry out.
+During these seizures the infant may drop their head, bend at the waist, jerk their arms up toward their head, and/or cry out.

 - Children with Lennox-Gastaut syndrome have several different types of seizures, including atonic seizures, which cause sudden falls and are also called drop attacks.
-Seizure onset is usually before age four years.
-This severe form of epilepsy can be very difficult to treat effectively.
+Children with this condition usually begin having seizures before age four.
+This severe form of epilepsy can be very difficult to treat.

 - Rasmussen's encephalitis is a progressive form of epilepsy in which half the brain shows chronic inflammation.

-- Children with Dravet syndrome have seizures that start before age one and later in infancy develop into other seizure types.
+- Children with Dravet syndrome and Tuberous Sclerosis Complex typically have seizures that start before age one.

 - Hypothalamic hamartoma is a rare form of epilepsy that first occurs during childhood and is associated with malformations of the hypothalamus at the base of the brain.
-People with hypothalamic hamartoma have seizures that resemble laughing or crying.
+People with this disorder have seizures that resemble laughing or crying.
 Such seizures frequently go unrecognized and are difficult to diagnose.

-An estimated five to 20 percent of people diagnosed with epilepsy actually have non-epileptic seizures (NES), which can outwardly resemble epileptic seizures, but are not associated with seizure-like electrical discharge in the brain.
+Non-epileptic seizures outwardly resemble epileptic seizures but are not associated with electrical discharge in the brain.
 Non-epileptic events may be referred to as psychogenic non-epileptic seizures (PNES).
-PNES do not respond to antiseizure drugs; instead, PNES are often treated by cognitive behavioral therapy to decrease stress and improve self-awareness.
+PNES do not respond to antiseizure drugs; instead, they are often treated by cognitive behavioral therapy to decrease stress and improve mindfulness.

 A history of traumatic events is among the known risk factors for PNES.
-People with PNES should be evaluated for underlying psychiatric illness and treated appropriately.
-Two studies together showed a reduction in seizures and fewer coexisting symptoms following treatment with cognitive behavioral therapy.
+People with PNES should be evaluated for underlying psychiatric disorders and treated appropriately.
 Some people with epilepsy have psychogenic seizures in addition to their epileptic seizures.